Solomon594/Hangman_game/README.md

 This project implements the Hangman Game as a web application using Flask, HTML, CSS, and JavaScript.
 It allows users to play the game in their web browser.

+# Collaborators
+# Glory Ada Ogbondah: Backend developer
+Well, working behind the scenes has been something I really love, I love being able to create something that would be enjoyed and be of help to the society.
+I chose this game, because of it's educative contents, it aids vocabulary improvements, English language development and it's complete fun

 ## Features

 - Randomly selects a word from a predefined word list.